richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

 #### Deployment

 In the `vars.tf` file we have declared 2 variables: `region` and `bucket`.<br />
-Export the following environment variables in order to assign values to the
+Export the following environment variables in order to assign the values to the variables `region` and `bucket`:
-variables:

     $ export TF_VAR_region="eu-west-3"
     $ export TF_VAR_bucket="mybucket-terraform-state"